dib-lab/2020-ibd/docs/main.md

 We normalized abundances by dividing by the total number of hashes in each filtered signature.
 We then used a leave-one-study-out validation approach where we trained six models, each of which was trained on five studies and validated on the sixth.
 To build each model, we first performed vita variable selection on the training set as implemented in the Pomona and ranger packages [@degenhardt2017; @wright2015].
-Vita variable selection reduces the number of variables (e.g. hashes) a smaller set of predictive variables through selection of variables with high cross-validated permutation variable importace [@janitza2018].
+Vita variable selection reduces the number of variables (e.g. hashes) to a smaller set of predictive variables through selection of variables with high cross-validated permutation variable importace [@janitza2018].
 Using this smaller set of hashes, we then built an optimized random forest model using tuneRanger [@probst2019].
 We evaluated each validation set using the optimal model, and extracted variable importance measures for each hash for subsequent analysis.
+To make variable importance measures comparable across models, we normalized importance to 1 by dividing variable importance by the total number of hashes in a model and the total number of models.

 ### Characterization of predictive k-mers